RobTillaart/MS5837/README.md

 User has to call **Wire.begin()** (or equivalent) and optional set the I2C pins before calling **MS5837.begin(mathMode)**.

 ### Performance

-The maximum I2C speed is 400 KHz.
-(TODO verify).
+The maximum I2C speed is 400 kHz according to the datasheet.

+The **read()** call has two blocking delays to read two ADC values.
+THerefore the I2C speed is not a parameter to be tuned.

+### Address

+The MS5837 has a fixed I2C address: 0x76.

 ### I2C multiplexing